Lisn-Rocks/web-app/README.md

 >
 > Make sure that `ROOT` is assigned correct path to the folder that contains
 > `storage` and `pub` folders related to your [Lisn Server].

+Once you've built everything, your server will be able to serve it.